hcoles/pitest-site/quickstart/advanced.markdown

 Plugins must be listed, using the qualified factory name, into a file located in `classpath:META-INF/services` named with the qualified name of the factory interface (e.g. `org.pitest.mutationtest.MutationResultListenerFactory`), packaged into jar files and added to the classpath with which PIT is launched.
 If the plugin code has dependencies these must be either included in the jar or added to the classpath manually.

-The launch classpath (aka the tool classpath) and the classpath of the system under test (aka the client classpath) are generally kept seperate so no conflict should occur if the system under test contains a conflicting version of a library used by a plugin.
+The launch classpath (aka the tool classpath) and the classpath of the system under test (aka the client classpath) are generally kept separate so no conflict should occur if the system under test contains a conflicting version of a library used by a plugin.
 Some plugins must however be present while the tests are executed - these plugins should either contain no dependencies or should relocate them to internal packages to ensure that no conflict occurs.
 Extension points that carry this requirement can be easily identified as they extend the ClientClasspathPlugin interface.

-To work correctly with the maven mojo plugins should include an implementation vendor and implementation title in the jar manifest that match the maven group id and artifact id of the plugin.
+To work correctly with the maven mojo plugins should include an implementation vendor and implementation title in the jar manifest that match the maven group id and artefact id of the plugin.

 The extension points are described below.
 Be aware that it is likely that the described interfaces will change as development continues.